 - Time domain resource assignment – 0, 1, 2, 3, 4, 5, or 6 bits

-- If the higher layer parameter PUSCH-TimeDomainResourceAllocationList-ForDCIformat0_1 is not configured and if the higher layer parameter pusch-TimeDomainAllocationListForMultiPUSCH is not configured and if the higher layer parameter pusch-TimeDomainAllocationList is configured, 0, 1, 2, 3, or 4 bits as defined in Clause 6.1.2.1 of [6, TS38.214].
+- If the higher layer parameter pusch-TimeDomainAllocationListDCI-0-1 is not configured and if the higher layer parameter pusch-TimeDomainAllocationListForMultiPUSCH is not configured and if the higher layer parameter pusch-TimeDomainAllocationList is configured, 0, 1, 2, 3, or 4 bits as defined in Clause 6.1.2.1 of [6, TS38.214].
 The bitwidth for this field is determined as bits, where I is the number of entries in the higher layer parameter pusch-TimeDomainAllocationList;

-- If the higher layer parameter PUSCH-TimeDomainResourceAllocationList-ForDCIformat0_1 is configured or if the higher layer parameter pusch-TimeDomainAllocationListForMultiPUSCH is configured, 0, 1, 2, 3, 4, 5 or 6 bits as defined in Clause 6.1.2.1 of [6, TS38.214].
-The bitwidth for this field is determined as log2(I) bits, where I is the number of entries in the higher layer parameter PUSCH-TimeDomainResourceAllocationList-ForDCIformat0_1 or pusch-TimeDomainAllocationListForMultiPUSCH;
+- If the higher layer parameter pusch-TimeDomainAllocationListDCI-0-1 is configured or if the higher layer parameter pusch-TimeDomainAllocationListForMultiPUSCH is configured, 0, 1, 2, 3, 4, 5 or 6 bits as defined in Clause 6.1.2.1 of [6, TS38.214].
+The bitwidth for this field is determined as log2(I) bits, where I is the number of entries in the higher layer parameter pusch-TimeDomainAllocationListDCI-0-1 or pusch-TimeDomainAllocationListForMultiPUSCH;

 - otherwise the bitwidth for this field is determined as log2(I) bits, where I is the number of entries in the default table.